Protein Foods Group — What Counts & Ounce Equivalents (MyPlate)

 Weekly amounts by protein subgroup

-The USDA pattern also sets weekly targets across three protein subgroups, which is how the roughly 8-ounce-a-week seafood recommendation is built in.
-Here are the weekly ounce-equivalents by calorie level.
+The USDA also sets weekly protein-subgroup targets, which is how the roughly 8-ounce-a-week seafood recommendation is built in.
+Here are the weekly amounts by calorie level in all three published patterns — U.S.-Style, Mediterranean-Style, and Vegetarian.

 Calorie levelMeat, poultry & eggsSeafoodNuts, seeds & soy